Project Director Guide

 - Check that programs do not promote lobbying or advocate any particular viewpoint.

-- Notify MHC of any changes in project personnel as they occur.
-Changes that considerably alter the focus of your project must be discussed with MHC staff.
+- Notify MH of any changes in project personnel as they occur.
+Changes that considerably alter the focus of your project must be discussed with MH staff.
 A written request for approval of personnel changes may be required.

 - Arrange a meeting with the project’s advisor(s) to discuss their role(s) in the project.
 Ensure that the advisors are involved from the beginning in both project planning and implementation as needed.